fsoco/fsoco-dataset/tools/README.md

 The FSOCO Tools are __only supported on Linux__.
 There is no plan to include Windows support as there are some incompatible dependencies.

-The installation process is tested daily against Ubuntu 18.04 and Ubuntu 20.04, but any recent Linux installation should work.
+The installation process is tested daily against Ubuntu 18.04, Ubuntu 20.04, and Ubuntu 22.04.

 - Linux OS
 - Python 3.8 (e.g., via Anaconda or virtualenv)